openresty/lua-nginx-module/README.markdown

 Note that only two of these constants are utilized by the [Nginx API for Lua](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) (i.e., [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) accepts `NGX_OK` and `NGX_ERROR` as input).

+      ngx.null

+The `ngx.null` constant is a `NULL` light userdata which is usually used to represent nil values in Lua tables and etc. It is identical with the [lua-cjson](http://www.kyne.com.au/~mark/software/lua-cjson.php) library's `cjson.null` constant.
+This constant was first introduced in the `v0.5.0rc5` release.

 HTTP method constants
 ---------------------